 Could I have lipoedema?

-Lipoedema is a medical, long-term, chronic condition that is the result of abnormal fat (adipose tissue) disposition and is unrelated to diet.
+Lipoedema is a medical, long-term, chronic condition that is the accumulation of abnormal fat (adipose tissue) and is unrelated to diet.
 It particularly affects the lower limbs, however, it can also impact the arms.
 It appears to affect women only and at present has no known cure.
 There has been an increase in awareness about lipoedema and some women who struggle with their weight/body shape may be wondering if they could be affected by this condition.

 Lipoedema sufferers often relate to the following: